jdk24/fossgis_project/report/report.md

 ## 3. Data
 ### 3.1 Particulate matter

+_Q: Which data sets did you choose to represent those factors and why?_

+_Q: Are they sufficient?_

 Air quality measurements in Stuttgart and the State of Baden-Württemberg is conducted by the State Office for the Environment, Measurements and Nature Conservation of the Federal State of Baden-Württemberg (LUBW).
 The LUBW operates 44 measuring stations within the State of Baden-Württemberg, with 5 stations